University Safety Committee

 - supporting the provision of information, education and training for employees, students, contractors and visitors to the University;

 - reviewing the circumstances surrounding incidents referred to the Committee and making recommendations;

 - responding to recommendations from faculty or department health and safety committees;

 - developing and maintaining the mechanisms for resolution of workplace health and safety issues; and

 - making recommendations to the Vice-Chancellor on matters concerning workplace health and safety at USQ.

-There are currently ten elected Health and Safety Representatives (HSRs) on the Committee.
-Their role is to negotiate with managers and employees of the university on any health and safety issue about which their advice is sought.
-If you have any concerns about health and safety in your workplace you should talk the matter over with your supervisor to begin with and if necessary, then contact a HSR.
+There are eight positions for elected Health and Safety Representatives (HSRs) on the Committee.
+Their role is to consult with managers and employees of the university on any health and safety issue about which their advice is sought.
+If you have any concerns about health and safety in your workplace you should talk the matter over with your supervisor initially and if necessary, then contact a HSR.